ZcashFoundation/zebra/design/design.md

 * Zebra should be well-factored internally into a collection of component libraries which can be used by other applications to perform Zcash-related tasks.
-Implementation details of each component should not leak into all other components,
+Implementation details of each component should not leak into all other components.

 * Zebra should checkpoint on Sapling activation and drop all Sprout-related functionality not required post-Sapling.